-Macroinvertebrate sampling will be conducted using quantitative and qualitative sampling techniques.
+Macroinvertebrate sampling will be conducted at sites 1, 8, 9b, 11 and 14 using quantitative and qualitative sampling techniques.
 Quantitative sampling will include installation of a five Hester-Dendy multi-plate artificial substrate sampler assemblage (HD) that is colonized for a six-week period.
-Multiple HD samplers will be installed at one or all of the locations in case samplers are lost due to vandalism, burial, etc. and for the purposes of providing a duplicate sample.
-Five Surber square-foot samples may be used in place of an HD sampler where deemed uncollectible due to the HD sampler having been vandalized, buried, etc. Surber samples, if supplemented for a HD sampler, will be used for informational purposes only, and will not be used to calculate an ICI score.
-Qualitative sampling will be conducted using a D-frame dip net when HD samplers are retrieved.
+Multiple HD samplers may be installed at some or all of the locations to reduce the loss of samplers due to vandalism, burial, etc. Five Surber square-foot samples may be used in place of a HD sampler where deemed uncollectible due to the HD sampler having been vandalized, buried, etc. Surber samples, if substituted for a HD sampler, will be used for informational purposes only, and will not be used to calculate an ICI score.
+Qualitative sampling will be conducted using a D-frame dip net when HDs are retrieved.
 The Ohio EPA Macroinvertebrate Field Sheet will be completed during each HD retrieval.
-Tiffany Moore of NEORSD, a Level 3 QDC for Benthic Macroinvertebrate Biology, will collect the duplicate sample and identify the specimens to the lowest practical taxonomic level and when the condition of the specimen allows, to the level of taxonomy recommended in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volume III (1987, updated September 30, 1989 and November 8, 2006).
+Tiffany Moore of NEORSD and Marty Sneen of EA Engineering, Sciences, and Technology, both Level 3 QDCs for Benthic Macroinvertebrate Biology, will identify the specimens to the lowest practical taxonomic level and when the condition of the specimen allows, to the level of taxonomy recommended in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volume III (1987, updated September 30, 1989 and November 8, 2006).
 Voucher specimens will be collected as described in section (14).
-All other macroinvertebrate community assemblages will be collected and shipped to EA Engineering, Science and Technology for identification and enumeration.
-EA Engineering, Science and Technology will identify specimens to the lowest practical taxonomic level and when the condition of the specimen allows, to the level of taxonomy recommended in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volume III (1987, updated September 30, 1989 and November 8, 2006).
-Voucher specimens will be collected as described in section (14).
+Difficult to identify species will be sent to EA Engineering, Science and Technology for verification.
 Stream flow will be measured with a Marsh-McBirney FloMate Model 2000 Portable Flow Meter when the HD samplers are installed and retrieved.

-A detailed description of the sampling and analysis methods utilized in the fish community and macroinvertebrate surveys, including calculations of the IBI, MIwb and ICI, can be found in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volumes II (1987, updated January 1, 1988 and November 8, 2006) and III (1987, updated September 30, 1989 and November 8, 2006).
+A detailed description of the sampling and analysis methods utilized in the fish community and macroinvertebrate surveys, including calculations of the IBI and ICI, can be found in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volumes II (1987, updated January 1, 1988 and November 8, 2006) and III (1987, updated September 30, 1989 and November 8, 2006).

-Water chemistry sampling will be completed at all locations.
-Techniques used for water chemistry sampling and chemical analyses will follow the Manual of Ohio EPA Surveillance Methods and Quality Assurance Practices (2006).
-Chemical water quality samples from each site will be collected with one 4-liter disposable polyethylene cubitainer with disposable polypropylene lid and two 473 mL plastic bottles.
+Water chemistry sampling will be completed at sites 1, 8, 9b, 11, and 14.
+Techniques used for water quality sampling and chemical analyses will follow the Manual of Ohio EPA Surveillance Methods and Quality Assurance Practices (2006).
+Chemical water quality samples from each site will be collected with one 4-liter disposable polyethylene cubitainer with disposable polypropylene lid and two 473-mL plastic bottles.
 All water quality samples will be collected as grab samples.
 One duplicate sample and one field blank will be collected at a randomly selected site for each round of sampling.
-The acceptable relative percent difference for field duplicate samples will be ≤ 30 percent; results outside this range will trigger further evaluation and investigation into causes for disparities.
+The acceptable relative percent difference for field duplicate samples will be $\leq 30$ percent; results outside this range will trigger further evaluation and investigation into causes for disparities.
 Acid preservation of the samples, as specified in the NEORSD laboratory's standard operating procedure for each parameter, will occur in the field.
 Appendix B lists the analytical method and detection limit for each parameter analyzed.
-Field analyses include the use of a Marsh-McBirney FloMate Model 2000 Portable Flow Meter. which measures flow in feet per second, and a YSI-556 MPS Multi-Parameter Water Quality Meter to measure dissolved oxygen, water temperature, specific conductivity and pH at the time of sampling.
+Field analyses include the use of a Marsh-McBirney FloMate Model 2000 Portable Flow Meter, which measures flow in feet per second, and a YSI-556 MPS Multi-Parameter Water Quality Meter to measure dissolved oxygen, water temperature, specific conductivity and pH at the time of sampling.
 Meter specifications have been included in Appendix B.